 General application materials:

 - Apply for graduate admission via the Apply Texas application.
-Be certain that you apply to the program that is your first choice: MELC (DMES), MES (CMES), or one of CMES' dual-degree programs.
+Be certain to apply to the program that is your first choice: MELC (DMES), MES (CMES), or one of CMES' dual-degree programs.
 The major code for MELC is 667800; MES is 668000.
 Applicants who wish to be considered by both MELC and MES must submit two applications through Apply Texas.
 Dual-degree applicants submit only one application through Apply Texas; these major codes can be seen on this page.

 - Pay the application fee: $65 for US citizens and permanent residents; $90 for international applicants.

 - Official GRE: The general GRE must have been taken within 5 years of the date that you request that the scores be sent to UT Austin.
 The Educational Testing Service (ETS) code for UT Austin is 6882.
 There is no department code.
 Provided that the scores are still valid, both old and new versions of the GRE will be accepted.
 Please see the GRE® site for details about the examination.
 Average scores of admitted students are listed further down this page.

 - Official TOEFL/IELTS: Required of all international applicants from countries not on this list.
 University minimum scores and average scores of admitted students are listed further down this page.
 If you earned a bachelors degree in an English-only speaking country, this exam is waived.
 However, if you have a bachelors from your home country and a master's from an English-speaking country, it is NOT waived.
 This is university policy.